 Candidates will be selected on the basis of their assessed capacity to successfully complete a programme at the doctoral level.
-In the ranking and selection of the candidates, special attention will be paid to previous study records, the quality of previously performed research or development work, especially at Master's level.
-Special consideration will also be given to the candidates proposed research area, supervision capacity and to the candidates' intention to be present and participate in the research environment.
+In the ranking and selection of the candidates, special attention will be paid to previous study records, the quality of previously performed research or development work, especially at Master's level, language skills, the relevance of the proposed research area to the departmental research programme and supervision capacity and to the candidates' intention to be present and participate in the research environment.